Skip to main content

 engine.reset()

-Individual components (actors, strategies, execution algorithms) need to be removed and added as required.
+Remove and add individual components (actors, strategies, execution algorithms) as required.

 See the Trader API reference for a description of all methods available to achieve this.